 The Los Angeles Dodgers have multiple players participating, headlined by Cody Bellinger (“CodyLove”).
 Kiké Hernandez (“Kiké”), Yasiel Puig (“Wild Horse”) and Justin Turner (“RedTurn2”).

 Andre Ethier (“Daddy”) and Chase Utley (“Silver Fox”) are also among those who will wear a jersey with a nickname during the three-game weekend.
-Though, it’s plausible Ethier may still be on the disabled list at the time.
+Though, Ethier remains on the disabled list at present time.
+Kenley Jansen petitioned the league to have his nickname changed to “Kenleyfornia.”

 The Dodgers face the Milwaukee Brewers at Dodger Stadium during Players Weekend, which should make the festivities all the more enjoyable for the fan base.